 The scale industry has traditionally offered two major technologies, Strain Gage and Force Restoration (also known as Force Motor).
 Arlyn Scales has developed and introduced to the market a superior, third technology called Surface Acoustic Wave, or SAW (Surface Acoustic Wave) scales.

-The above diagram illustrates the operation of a Strain Gage scale.
-The load cell can be considered to be like a diving board.
-A weight is placed on the left had side will cause the load cell to bend downwards.
+Strain Gage load cell can be considered to be like a diving board.
+A weight is placed on the left-hand side will cause the load cell to bend downwards.
 When the weight is removed, the load cell springs back up.
 The four strain gages are wired together in the format of a Wheatstone bridge.
 The output voltage of the bridge will vary in direct proportion to the load on the load cell.

 The majority of Strain Gage scales use load cells made out of aluminum.
-This helps keep the cost down, because aluminum is relatively inexpensive, and easier to machine into the required shapes.
-Higher end scale will choose to use plated steel, and the premium units, such as those offered by Arlyn Scales, use stainless steel.
+This helps keep the cost down because aluminum is relatively inexpensive and easier to machine into the required shapes.
+The higher-end scale will choose to use plated steel, and the premium units, such as those offered by Arlyn Scales, use aluminum.
 This tends to provide increased ruggedness and durability.

 Arlyn’s new internationally patented SAW scales (Surface Acoustic Wave) incorporate similar technology to that used in fabricating semiconductor integrated circuits to produce an extremely precise digital output.
 They are available as lower capacity Bench Scales and as Platform Scales in capacities as high as 1000 lbs.
 These models are twenty times more accurate than Strain Gage scales, but less than ½ the cost of equivalent Force Restoration Scales.
 Whereas a high quality 100 lb capacity Strain Gage scale may have a resolution of 0.01 lb, Arlyn’s 100 lb SAW Scale has an amazing resolution of 0.001 lb.